Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 Preview your new startup.

-Before you launch, share your plans with your friends, family, colleagues, and others who can become instant brand ambassadors and members of your fan club.
-Word-of-mouth marketing is still a powerful marketing tactic.
+Before you launch, share your plans with friends, family, colleagues, and others who can become instant brand ambassadors and join your fan club.

 Leak details of your startup on your social media channels.

-Take advantage of Facebook or Instagram stories to leak the details of your startup.
-First, ask your audience what they think of it, whether they would be interested in your product or service, and what they would like to see you focus on.
 Then, find out what’s missing in the market for them and what you can do to fill those gaps.
-This step will also help you later on when you create customer personas.
+This step will also help you later when creating customer personas.

 Focus On Uniqueness To Build Brand Awareness

 Unless your new startup operates in a highly narrow niche, you will have competition.
 And remember, competitors are not always obvious.
 For example, a brand’s primary service or product might not be in direct competition with you.
-But, if you dig deeper, you’ll find that they also offer secondary services or products that might appeal to your target audience.
+However, if you dig deeper, you’ll find they also offer secondary services or products that might appeal to your target audience.

 To build brand awareness, you must optimize what makes you unique.
 To do that, you need to know who you are.